LiubovKostomarova/Frontend-Course/README.md

 4) Task3 has two versions and they are here: https://github.com/LiubovKostomarova/Frontend-Course/tree/Master/Week14/task3
 5) Task4 "Debugging" is done.
 6) Wiki is created and the page is here: https://github.com/itgirlschool/wiki/wiki/Arrow-functions,-the-basics

+Week15:
+1) Questions answered and the file is here:
+2) Task1 is here:
+3) Task2 is here:
+4) Task3 is here:
+5) Wiki is created and the page is here: https://github.com/itgirlschool/wiki/wiki/Loops:-while-and-for